gdfzero/gdfplay/README.md

 ```
 ## iOS Usage
-### Storyboard - Usage of this class with AVPlayer
+### Storyboard - Usage of this class with AVPlayer:

 ```swift
 import MetalKit